 - No tools required to remove

-The only potential down side to the spray ball is that is requires a higher gpm rate to operate.
+The only potential downside to the spray ball is that it requires a higher GPM rate to operate.

 360 is Better